-Relative constancy of the blood glucose concentration (3.3 - 5.6 mmol/l) depends upon the precisely adjusted balance of glucose entering the blood and glucose leaving the blood.
+Relative constancy of the blood glucose concentration (3.6-5.6 mmol/L) depends upon the precisely adjusted balance of glucose entering the blood and glucose leaving the blood.
 The input of glucose is derived from dietary carbohydrate, hepatic glycogenolysis and gluconeogenesis from protein.
 On the other hand, glucose is removed from the body by oxidation to carbon dioxide and water, conversion to fatty acids in adipose tissues, conversion to muscle glycogen or, if blood glucose is high, by renal excretion.

-Insulin is the only hormone capable of lowering or preventing excessive rise in blood glucose, for it increases carbohydrate utilization by all the metabolic pathways.
+Insulin is the only hormone capable of lowering level of glucose in blood or preventing its excessive rise, because it increases carbohydrate utilization by all the metabolic pathways.
 Insulin primarily increases cell permeability to glucose and most, if not all, its other metabolic effects are secondary to this.
 In muscle, insulin enhances glycogen formation, in adipose tissue, insulin promotes the synthesis of fatty acids from glucose.
 Insulin also increases hepatic glycogen formation, increases protein synthesis especially in muscle.
 Hence, insulin has been termed the hormone of nutrient storage.

 In contrast to insulin, glucagon causes glycogenolysis, lipolysis, ketogenesis and gluconeogenesis.
-Growth hormone, adrenaline, glucogenic steroids and, indirectly, ACTH all tend to increase or to prevent excessive fall in blood glucose.
-Growth hormone causes increased protein synthesis and antagonizes insulin (e.g. depresses the glucose uptake).
+Growth hormone, adrenaline, glucogenic steroids and, indirectly adrenocorticotropic hormone (ACTH) all tend to increase blood glucose level or to prevent its excessive fall.
+Growth hormone causes increased protein synthesis and antagonizes insulin (e. g. depresses the glucose uptake).
 Adrenaline mobilizes liver glycogen by the activation of phosphorylase and stimulates the secretion of ACTH, which in turn enhances the secretion of glucogenic steroids which increase gluconeogenesis.